Ithaca College: Energy investments

 The college aims to optimize investment returns and does not invest the endowment in on-campus sustainability projects, renewable energy funds, or community development loan funds.
 The college's investment policy reserves the right of the investment committee to restrict investments for any reason, which could include environmental and sustainability factors.

-Community impact

-While the Ithaca College Natural Lands released a statement saying that Ithaca College should join efforts calling for a moratorium on horizontal drilling and high volume ("slick water") hydraulic fracturing, or fracking, the college as a whole has refused to issue a statement regarding the issue.

 Notable alumni

 Ithaca College has over 70,000 alumni, with clubs in Boston, Chicago, Connecticut, Los Angeles, Metro New York, Washington D.C., North and South Carolina, Philadelphia; Rochester, New York; San Diego, and Southern Florida.
 Alumni events are hosted in cooperation with city-specific clubs and through a program called "IC on the Road".

 Notable faculty

 Notable current and former Ithaca College faculty include: